 Known for her floating high notes and rich middle range, soprano Hillary Esqueda is a versatile lyric soprano emerging in the opera scene.
 Described as a “powerful” and “solid” performer, Ms. Esqueda strives to bring truth and relatability to her performances by exploring the worlds of movement, musical theater and more.

-Ms. Esqueda also has a passion for singing modern and contemporary American opera, and was honored to create two roles for composer Francis Lynch in the world premieres of For Those in Peril (Gwendolyn) and Joseph’s Gift (Mary).
-Aaron Hunt of Chicago Theatre Review described her performance as Mary as "appropriately serene...with a flowing and pitch-perfect voice that sets the bar high for any soprano undertaking this role in the future."
-Hillary also appeared in the Midwest premiere of With Blood, With Ink as legendary poet, scholar and nun Sor Juana Ines de la Cruz in Third Eye Theater Ensemble’s stunning intimate production.
-Most recently, Hillary sang the role of Eve in a workshop staging of Christophe Priessing’s Thunder, Perfect Mind.
+Her passion for modern and contemporary opera led her to create two roles for composer Francis Lynch in the world premieres of For Those in Peril (Gwendolyn) and Joseph’s Gift (Mary).
+Aaron Hunt of Chicago Theatre Review described her performance of Mary as "appropriately serene...with a flowing and pitch-perfect voice that sets the bar high for any soprano undertaking this role in the future."
+Hillary also appeared in the Midwest premiere of With Blood, With Ink as legendary poet, scholar and nun Sor Juana Ines de la Cruz in Third Eye Theater Ensemble’s intimate store-front production.
+Hillary joined the company again in 2019 for their production of Darkling (Soprano Anna) by Stefan Weisman and Anna Rabinowitz.

-Hillary received her Bachelor’s degree in Music from NYU’s Steinhardt School and her Master’s from Chicago College of the Performing Arts at Roosevelt University.
+Hillary received her Bachelor’s degree in Music from NYU’s Steinhardt School and her Master’s from Chicago College of Performing Arts at Roosevelt University.
 Hillary currently lives in Chicago and studies with Countertenor Mark Crayton.
-When she's not singing, she enjoys cooking, yoga and hanging with her dog.